Boost your favorite Markov Chain Monte Carlo sampler using Kac's theorem: the Kick-Kac teleportation algorithm: Numerical illustrations

-where the acceptance probability function $\alpha^{ {\mathsf{MH}}}$ is given in \eqref{eq:MH:acceptance:prob}.
 We will consider two different parameterizations of the MH algorithm, namely the MALA and the \emph{random-walk Metropolis} (RWM) \emph{algorithm}.
 In RWM, proposals are generated by means of a random walk with standard deviation $\upsigma > 0$, providing an MH algorithm with proposal transition density

 On the other hand, in the MALA, proposals are generated according to the Euler--Maruyama discretization of the overdamped Langevin diffusion, {\ie},

 where $\gamma >0$ is a fixed stepsize.
 The Markov kernels associated with the RWM algorithm and the MALA will be denoted by $\Qrwm_\upsigma$ and $\Qmala_\gamma$, respectively.